cyber-dojo/runner/docs/README.md

 - - - -

 ## GET sha
-Returns the git commit sha used to create the docker image.
+Returns the git commit sha used to create the docker service image.
 - parameters, none
 ```
   {}